Feral Cat

 Feral cats are unowned, unsocialised, and have no relationship with or dependence on humans.
 In remote areas such as this, a great number of these individuals have descended from multiple generations of wild cats.
 They heavily predate on birds, reptiles and invertebrates when there is little else to eat.
 A single cat has the capacity to wipe out entire populations of species in an area within a few days.

-Our field crew have been carrying out feral cat control in the area* using live-capture cat cages.
+With the help of Southern Lakes Sanctuary, our field crew have been carrying out feral cat control in the area* using live-capture cat cages.
 These cages are sufficiently hazed (disguised) and blend into the environment as best as possible to increase the chance of a catch as wild cats are generally wary creatures.
-They are checked daily and if they contain a wild cat, these animals are safely and humanely dispatched by our field crew.
+They are checked daily and if they contain a wild cat (or possum), these animals are safely and humanely dispatched by our field crew.

 What About Pet Cats?